-Click on the link on the right of the name to find their tour dates and magic!
+Click on the Authors name to find their tour dates and magic!

 Brown, former paratrooper for the 82nd Airborne, gondolier, magician, and fired weatherman, now travels the world and performs his written work.
 As a poet, he has toured or performed with indie rock act, Cold War Kids, The Flaming Lips and Comedian David Cross.
 About.com called his latest collection, Scandalabra, one of the best books of 2009.
 To date, Brown has performed at over 1500 venues and universities internationally including The Tonight Show with Jay Leno, All Tomorrow’s Parties, Glastonbury and La Sorbonne in Paris.
 He is the founder and Captain of Write Bloody publishing.